Mungo Park (explorer): Medal

 The Royal Scottish Geographical Society award the Mungo Park Medal annually in Park's honour.

+Memorial

+A life-size statue was erected to Park on the High Street in Selkirk in 1859.
+The monument was sculpted by Andrew Currie.
+In 1905 the monument had bronze figures added on the corners and two bas-relief panels, all by Thomas J. Clapperton.

 In media

 Circa 1836, Richard Adams Locke (author of the Great Moon Hoax) composed a fictional Lost Manuscript of Mungo Park, in which Park explores the interior of the hollow Earth.

-Mungo Park is mentioned in Herman Melville's 1851 novel Moby-Dick (Chapter 5: Breakfast).
+Mungo Park is mentioned in Herman Melville's 1851 novel Moby-Dick (Chapter 5: Breakfast), and several times, parodically, in Ernest Hemingway's short story "A Natural History of the Dead".

+The protagonist of the 1966 children's book Chike and the River by Chinua Achebe states that he feels "as proud as Mungo Park" at the sight of the Niger River.

 Mungo Park appears as one of the two protagonists in T. C. Boyle's 1981 historical novel Water Music.

 Tom Fremantle's 2005 travelogue The Road to Timbuktu: Down the Niger on the Trail of Mungo Park details Mungo Park's biography and retraces his travels.

 Nigerian singer Burna Boy mentions Park in his song "Monsters You Made" on the 2020 album Twice as Tall.